 The Company determines if an arrangement is a lease, or contains a lease, at the inception of the arrangement and evaluates whether the lease is an operating or a finance lease at the commencement date.
-The Company recognizes right-of-use ("ROU") assets and lease liabilities for operating leases with terms greater than 12 months.
+The Company recognizes right-of-use ("ROU") assets and lease liabilities for operating leases with terms greater than 1 year.
 ROU assets represent the Company's right to use an asset for the lease term, while lease liabilities represent the Company's obligation to make lease payments.
 Operating lease ROU assets and liabilities are recognized based on the present value of lease payments over the lease term at the lease commencement date.
 The Company uses the implicit interest rate or, if not readily determinable, its incremental borrowing rate as of the lease commencement date to determine the present value of lease payments.
 The incremental borrowing rate is based on the Company's unsecured borrowing rate, adjusted for the effects of collateral.
 Operating lease ROU assets are recognized net of any lease prepayments and incentives.
 Based on materiality, the Company accounts for both the non-lease components and related lease components as a single lease component.
-Lease terms may include options to extend over the lease term.
+Lease terms may include options to extend or terminate the lease when it is reasonably certain that the Company will exercise that option.
+Operating lease expense is recognized on a straight-line basis over the lease term.

 The Company applies lease modifications that change the contractual terms and conditions of a lease, that were not part of the original lease, and grants additional right of use with a price consistent with the market, as a new lease.
 These modifications will be assessed in compliance with the above parameters.
-For other types of lease modification, the modified lease is reassessed and all new assumptions are applied in the calculation of the updated lease liability and the ROLI asset
+For other types of lease modification, the modified lease is reassessed and all new assumptions are applied in the calculation of the updated lease liability and the ROU asset.